XanderCalvert/410-for-WordPress/wp-410/readme.txt

 == Changelog ==

+= 0.9.3 =
+* Added GitHub Actions workflow to automatically build a distributable plugin ZIP on tagged releases.

 = 0.9.2
-* Fixed bug where you couldn't select url in 404 menu
+* Fixed bug where you couldn't select url in 404 menu.

 = 0.9.1 =
 * Significant internal refactor to meet modern WordPress Coding Standards (PHPCS).